*To translate this webpage from your mobile device, click "Menu" then click "Translate" and select your language.

 Technology and Connectivity

 The District is knowledgeable of residency/home access levels to devices and high-speed internet for staff and students and is working continuously to pursue opportunities and solutions to address needs and to provide support to staff and students without sufficient access.
 The district/school will provide alternative options for students to learn, especially for students without sufficient access.

 Teaching and Learning

 The school calendar includes additional staff-only workdays before students return to school on September 8th.
-Acknowledging the challenges that our teachers and staff have faced this spring delivering remote instruction under stressful circumstances, the district will focus these in-service days on providing support to staff in the areas of social-emotional well-being, technology integration and compliance trainings inclusive of adhering to all COVID-19 safety protocols and guidelines.
+Acknowledging the challenges that our teachers and staff have faced this spring delivering remote and hybrid instruction under stressful circumstances, the district will focus these in-service days on providing support to staff in the areas of social-emotional well-being, technology integration and compliance trainings inclusive of adhering to all COVID-19 safety protocols and guidelines.

 As we enter the new school year, teachers will be encouraged to spend time forming strong and positive relationships, supporting students with the transition back to school, and teaching social distancing etiquette at developmentally appropriate levels.
-Our number one priority will be for all students to be engaged, connected and feel that they belong regardless of the instructional setting.
+Our number one priority will be for all students to be engaged, connected, and feel that they belong regardless of the instructional setting.

 Assessing student learning gaps, or areas of need, will be critical.
 Formative assessment before a unit of instruction to gauge student understanding of pre-requisite skills will be common practice.

 Acknowledging that the typical content in each grade level or course may need to be adjusted, content will be prioritized to ensure that students receive instruction for the prioritized learning standards, key understandings, and skills necessary for students’ success in future study.